ApexRMS/wisdm/docs/_sections/section02.md

 <p id="heading02"> <h2>Covariate Data</h2> </p>

-The **Covariate Data** datasheet contains spatial information on each covariate.
-This information can be input directly, or imported from a csv (right click the **Covariate Data** page and select Import) with the headers "CovariatesID"(covariate name), "RasterFilePath" (Path to the raster on your device), "ResampleMethod" (optional), and "AggregationMethod" (optional).
-Covariates represent spatial data, such as precipitation or slope, that can be used to predict habitat suitability for a species.
+The **Covariate Data** datasheet contains spatial information about each covariate.
+Covariates, also known as predictors, represent spatial and environmental data, such as precipitation and slope, that models rely on to infer spatial patterns in order to predict habitat suitability for a species.
+This information can be input directly or imported from a CSV (right click the **Covariate Data** page and select Import) with the headers "CovariatesID"(covariate name), "RasterFilePath" (Path to the raster on your device), "ResampleMethod" (optional), and "AggregationMethod" (optional).

 ### Covariate
 In the *Covariate* column, the names of covariates that will be used in the *Scenario* are listed.
 By default, this column is empty.
 ### Raster File
 The *Raster File* column shows the file name of the corresponding *covariate* raster.
 ### Resample Method
 The *Resample Method* column defines which resampling method each raster will be using.
 This column is initially hidden, and can be created by right-clicking a covariate or raster file and selecting "Resample Method".
-Resampling interpolates cell values when transforming the covariate raster to the CRS or resolution of the template raster.
+Resampling interpolates cell values when transforming the covariate raster to the coordinate reference system (CRS) or resolution of the template raster.
 Resampling options include Nearest Neighbor, Bilinear, Cubic, Cubic Spline, and Lanczos.
 To learn more about resampling rasters, see [PDF - Resampling Methods, MicroImages.com](https://www.microimages.com/documentation/TechGuides/77resampling.pdf)
 ### Aggregation Method
 The *Aggregation Method* column defines which aggregation method each raster will be using.
 Similar to *Resample Method*, this column is initially hidden from view and can be created by right-clicking a covariate or raster file and selecting "Aggregation Method".
+Aggregation of covariate layers occurs when the resolution of the raster needs to be decreased to match the template raster.
+Aggregating ensures that the data within each cell is preserved when decreasing the resolution of the covariate raster to match the template raster (for example, re-scaling a 10m resolution covariate raster to a 100m resolution template raster).
 Options for aggregation methods include Mean, Max, Min, and Majority.
-The aggregation method relates to decreasing the resolution of the raster to match the template raster and ensuring that the data within each cell is still preserved (for example, re-scaling a 10m resolution covariate raster to a 100m resolution template raster).
 For more information about these aggregation methods, see [Summarize Raster Within (Raster Analysis) - ESRI](https://pro.arcgis.com/en/pro-app/latest/tool-reference/raster-analysis/summarize-raster-within.htm) and [Aggregate (Spatial Analyst)](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/aggregate.htm).
 <br>

 <p id="heading03"> <h2>Field Data</h2> </p>